-Our Kyoto, Japan guide offers planning tips & tricks, hotel recommendations, best temples & shrines, transportation hacks, where to eat, crowd info, and more.
-Before we get to the basics of planning, we’ll share some updates, and why we love Kyoto so much.
-(Last updated January 1, 2019.)
+Our 2022 Kyoto, Japan guide offers planning tips & tricks, hotel recommendations, best temples & shrines, transportation hacks, where to eat, crowd info, why we love the city, and more.
+Before we get to the basics, we’ll offer a brief note on travel to Kyoto later this year.
+(Updated January 9, 2022.)

 We also aim to provide planning advice beyond the superficial ‘best of’ lists.
 Although visiting popular temples is fun, Kyoto should not be treated as simply a highlight reel of temples.
 You’ll get so much more out of a visit to the city with a varied mix of major attractions and hidden gems–and encounter fewer crowds in the process.

 If you’ve already made the very sage decision to visit Kyoto, our planning guide will help you fill in the details…